Betty Kuuskemaa

-Marie-Elisabeth "Betty" Kuuskemaa (born Marie-Elisabeth Jõggis; 28 January 1879 – 19 December 1966) was an Estonian stage and film actress whose long career spanned over sixty years.
+Marie-Elisabeth "Betty" Kuuskemaa (born Marie-Elisabeth Jõggis, until 1935 Betty Kuuskmann; 28 January 1879 – 19 December 1966) was an Estonian stage and film actress whose long career spanned over sixty years.

 Early life and education

 Betty Kuuskemaa was born Marie-Elisabeth Jõggis in Hageri in Rapla County to storekeeper Andres Jõggis and Wilhelmine Jõggis (née Sööt), who was a seamstress.
 She was the fourth-born child of six siblings.
 Her three older siblings were Voldemar, born in 1872; Ludwig, born in 1875; and Alma Sophie, born in 1877.
 Her two younger sisters were Wilhelmine, born in 1880; and Emilie, born in 1882.

 She graduated secondary school in 1894 from the now defunct Tallinn Niclasen German Girls' School before traveling and studying abroad in Paris, Berlin, Vienna and London.
 Beginning in 1897, she sang with the Estonia Song and Drama Society choir.
 From 1899 until 1901, she also worked as a florist.

 Stage career

 In 1898 Kuuskemaa began performing as a stage actress with the song and drama society called Estonia, founded in 1865.
 In 1906, the society became the basis for the professional theatre called Estonia, founded by the directors and actors Paul Pinna and Theodor Altermann.
 In 1913, the Estonia Theatre was built as a national effort under the leadership of the Estonia society and Kuuskemaa was among the original troupe of actors to appear onstage at the theatre following its opening.

 Kuuskemaa would have a prolific career at the Estonia Theatre, lasting nearly fifty years.
 She would perform with the Estonia Society until 1949 (with some intermissions) when the drama troupe was eventually disbanded.
 Kuuskemaa performed in both dramatic and comedic roles as well as operettas.
 Her first performance with the Estonia Society was the role of Tiina in a production of Wilhelm Mannstädt's The Milk Maid of Schöneberg; adapted into Estonian as Ilumäe piimatüdruk ("The Milk Maid of Ilumäe") in 1898.
 Notable roles throughout her career at the Estonia Theatre include those in productions of such varied authors and playwrights as: Shakespeare, Richard Voss, Minna Canth, Hermann Sudermann, Teuvo Pakkala, Henrik Ibsen, Maxim Gorky, Carl Zeller, Anton Chekhov, Henryk Sienkiewicz, Leo Tolstoy, August Kitzberg, Hugo Raudsepp, Eugene O'Neill, Eduard Vilde and August Jakobson.

 Following the Soviet annexation of Estonia in 1944, Kuuskemaa fled to Sweden.
 The Estonia Theatre building, which housed the Estonia song and drama society theatre and the Estonian National Opera was bombed and heavily damaged by Soviet air raids on 9 March 1944.
 Kuuskemaa remained in Sweden until 1946, when she was repatriated to the Estonian Soviet Socialist Republic.
 In 1947, she resumed her career with the Estonia song and drama society when the Estonia Theatre building was reopened.
 She remained there until its dissolution in 1949.